 Address: 4 Earlham Rd, Norwich NR2 3DB

-The garden is decorated with seasonal flowers, lush green, patterned lawns, gothic style fountains, a quaint bridge, magical woodland walkways, and a medieval wall.
+The gardens are one of the best places for walking in Norwich.
 Great photo opportunities lie at every corner, while the volunteers who run the place are a wealth of knowledge and will be proud to talk you through the project.

 3. Norwich Market

 This fabulous outdoor market in the city centre of Norwich consists of around 200 colourful, covered stalls and has been in operation on the present site for over 900 years making it one of the oldest and largest outdoor markets in the country.
 The market is now an attractive and vibrant mix of food, flowers, arts & crafts, services and much more.

 Make sure to leave your appetite open so that you can try the delights of the Covered Market.
 There are cuisines from all around the globe such as Caribbean curries and pad Thais, to the home comforts of English bacon butties and fish and chips.
 You won’t be lacking for choice!
 Make use of the seating spaces available opposite the market and gaze at the majestic city hall as you wash your food down with a barista coffee or an Asian bubble tea.
 The market is open for trading Monday to Saturday, with a handful of Sundays dotted throughout the year.